qwtel/base64-encoding/docs/README.md

 Fast Base64 encoding and decoding powered by WebAssembly.

+Both API and implementation likely to change before the 1.0.0 release.
+{:.note}

 This library is modeled after the WHATWG `TextEncoder` and `TextDecoder` API, providing a `Base64Encoder` and `Base64Decoder` class.

-The C code was chosen based on https://github.com/gaspardpetit/base64
+The C implementation was chosen based on <https://github.com/gaspardpetit/base64>.

-NOTE: API and implementation likely to change until 1.0.0 release.

 ## Usage

-Using the WASM optimizes version works as follows:

 ```js
 const encoder = await new Base64Encoder().optimize();